 Artificial intelligence (AI) is essentially everywhere.
-While it is most evident in the technology sector, the main advances of AI in pharma and in life sciences are now being felt, reshaping the industry from R&D to commercial.
+While it is most evident in the technology sector, the main advances of AI in pharma and in life sciences are now being felt, reshaping the industry.
 Although still in a nascent stage, early adopters are leveraging AI to accelerate products to market, drive cost efficiencies, and improve patient outcomes and care.

 AI isn’t meant to compete with human endeavors.
 Instead, it enhances human capabilities by using various complex tools and networks to mimic the cognitive functions of a human, building adaptable rules on the fly.
 The software and systems involved in AI can interpret data (visual image, sound, or speech) and learn from it to make independent decisions to reach a given goal.